lyngon/redgrease/README.md

 ```

 ### Redis Gears Runtime Environment
-The RedGrease package is NOT required to be installed in the Redis Gears Python Runtime environment, in order to run conventional Gears scripts, even if RedGrease was used for development.
+The RedGrease package is NOT required to be installed in the Redis Gears Python Runtime environment, in order to run conventional Gears scripts that only use the standard commands, even if RedGrease was used for development.

-If you remove the redgrease import clause from your script, or wrap it in a check as outlined on the "Slightly more Advanced Usage" section, the scripts will still run perfectly fine without redgrease in Redis Gears Environment.
+If you remove the redgrease import clause from your script, or wrap it in a check as outlined on the "Slightly more Advanced Usage" section, such scripts will still run perfectly fine without redgrease in Redis Gears Environment.

-However, it is also perfectly safe to leave the redgrease import clause in your script and add redgrease as a requirement to your script.
+However, it is also perfectly safe to install the `redgrease` package on the Redis Gears server, and leave the redgrease import clauses in your scripts.
+It is probably more convenient.

-RedGrease will detect when it is in an actual RedisGears environment and will not load any symbols that conflict with the built-in Redis Gears Python environment.

 In this case, you would simply load the scripts with 'redgrease' as a requirement the conventional way:
 ```